01-22

-competition - TerraViva:Tactical Urbanism Now
+TerraViva:Tactical Urbanism Now 2022

-award - Honorable Mention
+Status: Honorable Mention

-people - Amy Evans
+People: Amy Evans

 Brunswick once attracted artists from around Australia for its affordable rent.
 With rapid densification and gentrification, affordability has declined – jeopardising the rich artistic community that is central to Brunswick’s identity.